WanjohiSammy/Ep.4.a-Car-Rental-API/README.md

-# Ep.3: Car Rental System API - Project Setup
+# Ep.4(a): Car Rental System API - Project Preparation for User Register and Login Enpoints

 This Project follows a layered architecture, which is a good practice for building scalable and maintainable applications.
 Each layer has its specific responsibilities, making the codebase modular and easy to understand.
-This clean separation of concerns keeps things organized and manageable, making maintenance and testing as easy as pie!
+This clean separation of concerns keeps things organized and manageable, making maintenance and testing easy.

+## Additional Codes or Features
+1. Nuget packages installation
+- ** Microsoft.AspNetCore.Identity.EntityFrameworkCore **: Installed in Domain project
+- ** Microsoft.EntityFrameworkCore **: Added in Data Layer
+- ** Microsoft.EntityFrameworkCore.SqlServer **: Installed in Data Layer
+- ** Microsoft.EntityFrameworkCore.Tools **: Installed in Data Layer

+2. ApplicationUser and ApplicationRole Creation:
+- Utilizing ASP.NET Core Identity framework.
+- ApplicationUser inherits IdentityUser with Guid as its primary key type.
+- ApplicationRole inherits IdentityRole with Guid as its primary key type.

+3. CarRentalDbContext Creation:
+- Development of CarRentalDbContext.
+- This DbContext inherits IdentityDbContext<ApplicationUser, ApplicationRole, Guid> rather than normal DbContext.

+4. Dependency Injection Setup:
+- Registration of IdentityUser and IdentityRole.
+- Addition of CarRentalDbContext to the service collection with SQL Server provider specification.
+- Integration of Data Layer services into the global DI configurations, facilitating easy access to essential application services throughout the codebase.

+5. Migration Execution:
+- Generation of migrations.
+- Guidelines on renaming tables.
+- Creation of Identity tables using generated migrations.

+6. Seeding Implementation:
+- Initialization of default roles.
+- Customizable seeding process

+7. Utilizing Extensions in C#:
+- In-depth exploration of extension methods, showcasing their versatility in enhancing existing types and functionality in C#.
+- Practical examples illustrating various scenarios where extension methods can be applied, empowering developers to leverage C# language features effectively.

 ## Layers Overview
 1. Api Layer: